rootusercop/DevOpsProject/README.md

  To demonstrate multiple nodes, we have created a slave node along with the master node

  The following steps are followed to set up a Slave node
- 1. Install Slave Node plugin in Jenkins
+ 1. Install [NodeLabel Parameter Plugin](https://wiki.jenkins-ci.org/display/JENKINS/NodeLabel+Parameter+Plugin) plugin in Jenkins
  2. Goto `Manage Jenkins` > `Manage nodes`> `New Node`
  3. Set the following configuration to the Slave Node as shown in the figure.
  ![Slave Configuration](https://github.com/nkatre/DevOpsProject/blob/master/Images/slaveConfiguration.png)